qualia-insights/opentaxliberty/README.md

 ## Todo

+- Lets bring the heat....we have Friday, Saturday, Sunday, and Monday
+- [ ] math error on line 34
+- [ ] finish 1040 form
+- [ ] pytests for form 1040
 - [ ] complete the json config file for 1040
 - [ ] complete the json config file for schedule A
 - [ ] complete the json config file for schedule B